We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Three project sizes, a handy ruler and hook guide inside the cover and plenty of rooms for notes in each pattern.

 As usual, for me the answer is always cotton.
 I found a gorgeous color of dk weight cotton and designed a cotton pocket shawl that looks open and airy.
 Lots of interesting texture without being heavy or bulky looking.

-Lion comfy cotton blend is a good choice, Paintbox cotton DK or lion brand coboo if you want a cotton bamboo blend.
+Lion comfy cotton blend is a good choice (it is not 100% cotton so it’s a bit warmer), Paintbox cotton DK or lion brand coboo if you want a cotton bamboo blend.